All Episodes

 Greetings, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, where I, your host, often imitated, never equaled, frequently envied, meet and surpass all audience expectations daily.

-But not one that should surprise anyone.
+A phenomenal achievement, but not one that should surprise anyone.

 Certainly it doesn't surprise me.

-Telephone numbers 800-282-2882, the email address L Rushmo at EIB net.com.
+Telephone numbers 800-282-2882, the email address lrushmo at EIBnet.com.

 I know what you're saying.

-If you've been listening the full first hour, so what rush if they raise taxes on the rich?
+If you've been listening the full first hour, so what Rush if they raise taxes on the rich?

 It's only, you know, a few small percentage of taxpayers.

-What's the thing?
+What's the mean?

 They're going to have enough left over afterwards.